 There are some flaws in federalism, namely that some rights do end up getting abused by the state governments.
 And that is a major problem, not to be minimized.
 And yet, prior to the 14th Amendment and selective incorporation, the federal government let it happen.
 It was not their sphere.
 Their Constitution confined them just as the state constitutions confined the state governments.

-But as soon as the federal government stepped into the realm of state sovereignty and began to invalidate state law, suddenly states were at the behest and mercy of the federal government.
-This means that state governments and state law are nice in theory, but almost unnecessary since their laws can be completely eliminated should the federal government decide to do so.
+But as soon as the federal government stepped into the realm of state sovereignty and began to invalidate state law, suddenly, states were at the behest and mercy of the federal government.
+This means that state governments and state law are nice in theory, but almost unnecessary since their laws can be completely eliminated should the federal government decide to step in and overrule them.

-But you may be thinking, “Yeah, so the state’s rights are violated, but it’s to protect the rights of the individual!”
+But you may be thinking, “Yeah, so the state’s rights are violated, but the violations are only happening in order to protect the rights of the individual.”